I ACCEPT INSURANCES THAT COVER ACUPUNCTURE

 - State and federal insurance plans almost always have acupuncture riders included, and acupuncture is typically covered at 70% to 80%.
-For this situation, I will provide a receipt that can be submitted for reimbursement from the insurance company.

 - Many large companies have the option to purchase an acupuncture rider.
 Contact your company’s human resource department or contact the insurance company directly.